fraxken/loopback-advancedmodel/README.md

 # Loopback-advancedmodel
-Loopback 3.X advanced Promisified model with Object-oriented API Descriptor
+Loopback 3.X advanced Promisified model with an Object-oriented API Descriptor.

+# Features

+- Promisified remoteMethod with Async/Await support
+- Register multiple property validation easily.
+- Auto-catch throwed error in the remoteMethod.
+- Composable API (Swagger) descriptor (It work like a kind of factory).
+- Lock a whole model for authenticated user
+- Basic ACLs management

 # Installation